Could The Torpedo Make A Comeback In Today’s NHL?

 The system caught on in the American college game, where coaches like Shannon Miller at Minnesota-Duluth used it to great effect.
 However, the system has failed to be embraced by the NHL, even after the dissolution of the red line in 2005 eliminated the two-line pass limitation.

 For one, there are not enough players with the athleticism, endurance, and skill required to play the halfback position.
 The halfbacks must cover the length of the ice with regularity, and require a full range of offensive skill combined with strong defensive capabilities.
 Drew Doughty is the exception rather than the rule, and while the league’s two-way centers would likely be able to handle the position, the position would leave too many holes on the roster.
-It seems like a strategy that only the leagues most talented teams could effectively utilize.
+It seems like a strategy that only the league’s most talented teams could effectively utilize.

 Another issue is that the defensive liabilities of the system make it difficult to win a championship in the league’s playoffs.
 In a league that has seen teams employ the neutral zone trap and the left-wing lock to great effect, this problem appears to be difficult for coaches to overlook in the tradition-laden NHL.
-While the system overall can be surprisingly effective as a defensive stalwart– the Russians showed no drop-off in goals allowed using the system in 1972, and Djurgardens had the top defense in the KHL while using the system– its propensity for allowing the odd-man rush at inopportune times has often cost its practitioners.
+While the system overall can be surprisingly effective as a defensive stalwart — the Russians showed no drop-off in goals allowed using the system in 1972, and Djurgardens had the top defense in the KHL while using the system — its propensity for allowing the odd-man rush at inopportune times has often cost its practitioners.
 This was never more apparent than the Swedish team’s improbable 4-3 loss to Belarus in 2002, and is further evidenced this past season in the CWHL game referenced above.

 Nonetheless, it certainly seems that the system could be effective in the NHL.
 Calgary is leading their division in the CWHL since installing the Torpedo, and the success of Djurgardens is difficult to overlook.
 Just as Tarasov’s innovations and tweaks led to the Russian revolution within the game, an innovative, tweaked version of the Torpedo could prove successful.

 Despite its reputation for allowing too many breakaway goals, the system has often provided outstanding defensive results overall, as the torpedo forwards provide more time of possession in the attacking zone and limit the opposition’s buildup play.
 The system’s spectacular public failures might be outliers that could have happened to any team, any time, using any given system of play.

-The NHL is due for another innovation, as the success of the neutral zone trap revolution was over twenty years ago now.
+The NHL is due for another innovation, as the success of the neutral zone trap revolution was over 20 years ago now.
 Maybe the next evolution in professional hockey could be found by going back to the future.